Stimoe/Bamazon/README.md

 Those are the basics of the app.

 Any questions can be sent to me Thomas Stimac, on my porfolio page, at https://stimoe.github.io/Thomas-Portfolio-Page/ This was solely produced by myself, Thomas Stimac

+This app can also be found at my github, at https://github.com/Stimoe